-How To Check Node Version [Step-By-Step Guide: Install Node.js and Check Node Version]
+How To Check Node Version [Step-By-Step Guide]

-Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to run JavaScript code server-side, beyond its traditional use in web browsers.
+This will display the currently installed Node version (e.g., v20.11.0).Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to run JavaScript code server-side, beyond its traditional use in web browsers.
 Built on Chrome's V8 JavaScript engine, Node.js is instrumental in creating scalable, interactive web applications capable of efficiently managing concurrent connections in real time.

 This guide will teach you how to check Node version after installing Node.js on your system.
 We will also cover the installation steps of Node.js on Linux and Windows operating systems.
 But let’s start with the basics.